braddoeswebdev/summer-workshops/source/ruby/07-writing-methods.html.md

 ~~~~

-Uh... our program didn't sayMoo.
+Uh... our program didn't `sayMoo`.
 Why not?
 Because we didn't tell it to.
-We told it how to sayMoo, but we never actually said to do it.
+We told it how to `sayMoo`, but we never actually said to do it.
 Let's give it another shot:

 ~~~~ ruby
 def sayMoo